-All studio spaces benefit from good natural light with the costs of studio membership including electricity, water, building insurance and service charges.
-Access to WiFi and a covered outdoor working area is also available.
+Most Lewisham Arthouse studio spaces benefit from natural light and Wi-Fi access, with the costs of electricity, water, building insurance and service charges included.
+Access to an outdoor covered working area and bike-parking is available.
+The building currently lacks central heating, or step-free access to the first floor.

-Studio membership is allocated according to artistic consistency, a demonstrable commitment to exhibition-making and self-promotion and a commitment to be present in Lewisham Arthouse for a minimum amount of time each month.
+Unfortunately, the demand for genuinely affordable studio space in Lewisham is extremely high.
+Regretfully, the number of applications we receive makes the process of allocating studio space competitive.
+Studio membership is offered on the basis of artistic consistency, a demonstrable commitment to exhibition-making, self-promotion and a commitment to be present in your studio for a minimum amount of time each month.

-If you’d like to be a studio member, please join our mailing list to get updates on studio vacancies and details on how to apply.
+We welcome all applications from all artists and makers, and appreciate the time they take to prepare.
+If you’d like to apply for studio membership, please join our mailing list to get updates on studio vacancies and details on how to apply.

 Daniella Valz Gen